greatexpectationslabs/workshops/getting_started_with_gx_cloud_and_snowflake/workshop.md

 <img src="img/Validation-Result-1.png" alt="Validation results with passing and failing Expectations" style="width:600px;"/><br>

 You will see that the `passenger_count` Expectation has failed.
-This is because some minivan-sized taxis in New York can hold up to six passengers!
+This is because some minivan-sized taxis in NYC can hold up to six passengers!

 ## Step 6 - Update failing Expectations and re-run Validations